tablecheck/spa-boilerplate/README.md

 ## Support

-Ask in #dev-frontend channel in Slack
+Create an issue in the Github repository

 ## Resources